Israel Del Toro: Personal life

 Del Toro is married to Carmen Del Toro; the two have a son also named Israel, who was three years old when the explosion occurred.
 He received the Pat Tillman Award for Service at the 25th ESPY Awards.
-He is a graduate of the University of Illinois, and a fan of sports, especially field events.
+He studied Sport and Fitness Administration/Management at the University of Illinois Urbana-Champaign, and is a fan of sports, especially field events.
 After his retirement from the Air Force, Del Toro became a motivational speaker.
 He made an appearance in the third episode of Bumping Mics with Jeff Ross & Dave Attell.
 In 2022, the Tunnel to Towers Foundation gifted Del Toro and his family a smart home in Peyton, Colorado.